Is a Mastiff Chow Chow Mix the Right Dog for You?

 Although these dogs are not ultra-high-energy, they require stimulation to reduce destructive behavior because of boredom.
 A 20-30 minute walk will keep most of these dogs satisfied.
 Making sure you have good leash control is essential on walks.

 Casual yard play provides the perfect off-leash playtime for these dogs.
 Playing catch, hide-and-seek, or encouraging a good gallop around the yard is fun for these dogs.
-If your dog gets along with other household dogs, they can play together.
+They can play together if your dog gets along with other household dogs.

 Taking your dog on a hike if you live near nature trails can also be exciting.
 Selecting a longer trail will help your dog get the maximum exercise.
 Another option on shorter walks or hikes is outfitting your dog with a weighted backpack.